 In February 2007, the Governors of Arizona, California, New Mexico, Oregon and Washington started the Western Climate Initiative (WCI) for the purpose of developing regional strategies to address climate change.
-The Governors of Utah and Montana, and the Premiers of British Columbia and Manitoba subsequently joined the WCI.
+The Governors of Utah and Montana, and the Premiers of British Columbia, Manitoba, Ontario and Quebec subsequently joined the WCI.
 In August 2007, the WCI partners set an overall regional goal for reducing greenhouse gas emissions to 15 percent below 2005 levels by 2020.
-By August 2008, the WCI partners are expected to complete the design of a market-based mechanism to help achieve this reduction goal.
+In September 2008, the WCI partners announced recommendations for the design of a regional market-based cap-and-trade program to help achieve this reduction goal.
+The program will require emitters to cut their pollution by setting a limit (cap) on emissions and then allowing the market to identify the least-cost ways to achieve the limit.